iliassioutis/iliassioutis.github.io/research/ucl-mphil/index.md

 ## Experimental design and synthetic datasets

-Because intra-operative scenes can be partial and heavily perturbed, the thesis designs synthetic datasets that progressively introduce real-world difficulties, including:
+Synthetic datasets progressively introduce real-world difficulties, including:

 - deformation via TPS warps
 - noise injection (including non-Gaussian cases)
 - outliers
 - partial views (occlusion)
-- tests that measure performance **beyond common overlap** (i.e., not just in the region that happens to match)
+- evaluation of warping accuracy both **in the overlap region** and **beyond common overlap**

-A segmented 3D prostate mesh derived from MRI was used as the foundational shape for simulations.
+A segmented 3D prostate surface derived from MRI is used as the foundational shape for simulations.

 ---

 ## Evaluation and accuracy metric

 ### Target Registration Error (TRE)
-Registration accuracy is evaluated using **TRE**, i.e., the RMS distance between homologous target points after registration (in synthetic experiments, ground truth correspondences are known by construction).
+Accuracy is evaluated using **TRE**, computed in synthetic experiments where **ground truth is known by construction** (reported as mean ± standard deviation across experiment conditions).

-### Why “beyond overlap” matters
+### Why “beyond common overlap” matters
-In partial-to-full (or partial-to-partial) settings, a method can appear accurate if you only score it inside the easy overlap region.
-This thesis explicitly evaluates **warping behavior beyond the common overlap**, which is essential if you want AR overlays to remain anatomically plausible when part of the organ is not visible.
+For partial registrations, evaluating accuracy only in the region of overlap can be misleading.
+This thesis explicitly evaluates warping behavior in the **space beyond common overlap**, and treats this as the most reliable validation scheme for full-to-partial registrations.

 ---

-## Key results (selected thesis conclusions)
+## Key results (from the thesis conclusions)

-### Full-model to full-model
+### Full-model to full-model registrations
-- **EM + TPS** was the most accurate among the three methods for recovering deformation in **full-model-to-full-model** registrations.
+- **EM + TPS** outperformed **KC + TPS** and **GMM + TPS** in full-model-to-full-model synthetic prostate registrations.
+- Reported warping accuracies for **EM + TPS** were **below 2 mm** for clinically relevant simulations.

-### Occluded / partial target scenes (beyond overlap)
+### Full-model to partial/occluded target scenes
-- In occluded target scenes where recovering deformation **beyond the overlap** is required, the results favored **modified KC+TPS and modified GMM+TPS** approaches (with measured warping accuracy beyond overlap on the order of ~2 mm in the reported experiments).

-### Sensitivity to noise / scene size (practical takeaways)
-- The thesis reports concrete operating regimes showing when registrations remain clinically plausible, including thresholds tied to:
-  - **target scene size** (fraction of the surface visible)
-  - **noise levels** and correspondence robustness

-(These are summarized in the final thesis chapter; this web page keeps them high-level, and the PDF is the authoritative reference for the exact tables/values.)
+- For occlusion-aware full-model-to-partial-model registrations, **KC + TPS** and **GMM + TPS** were the only methods reported to yield valid point-to-point (and “clinically acceptable”) correspondences in the tested settings.
+- The **EM/TPS** approach could not recover deformation accurately in full-model-to-occluded-model registrations due to how correspondences are estimated.

+### Beyond-overlap warping accuracy (reported example)
+For occluded (~38% of the original surface) and deformed synthetic target prostates, the thesis reports beyond-overlap warping accuracy of:
+- **(2.1650 ± 1.0154) mm** using modified **KC/TPS**
+- **(2.1677 ± 0.9716) mm** using modified **GMM/TPS**

+The thesis also reports a corresponding maximum allowable Gaussian noise standard deviation **σ = 0.345** (with μ = 0) for both methods under those conditions, without pushing mean registration error above **3 mm**.

 ---

 ## Implementation & tooling

 ### C++ pipeline + batch experiments
-- Algorithms and experiment code were implemented in **C++**, using **VTK** for geometry/visualization workflows.
+- Algorithms and experiment code were implemented in **C++**, using **VTK** for geometry and visualization workflows.
-- Large experiment grids were executed via **batch jobs** on a UCL Computer Science cluster.
+- Large experiment grids were executed via **batch jobs** on a UCL Computer Science compute cluster.

-### Manual initialization & inspection GUI (Qt/VTK/PCL)
+### Manual initialization & inspection GUI (Qt/VTK + point-cloud utilities)
-A custom GUI application supported manual initialization and reproducible workflows, including:
+A custom GUI application supported reproducible workflows, including:

-- scale + superimpose source/target and save aligned outputs
+- scaling and superimposing source/target point clouds and saving aligned outputs
-- optional downsampling
+- downsampling (VTK- or PCL-based options)
-- surface reconstruction utilities
-- cropping a full model into a partial view
+- cropping a full model into a partial target scene (occlusion simulation)
-- loading multiple 3D datasets into a common coordinate frame
-- generating synthetic test data
+- generating synthetic test datasets
-- computing TRE metrics
+- computing and reporting TRE-based metrics

 ---